Customer relationship management: Effect on customer satisfaction

 Customer satisfaction has important implications for the economic performance of firms because it has the ability to increase customer loyalty and usage behavior and reduce customer complaints and the likelihood of customer defection.
 The implementation of a CRM approach is likely to affect customer satisfaction and customer knowledge for a variety of different reasons.

 Firstly, firms can customize their offerings for each customer.
 By accumulating information across customer interactions and processing this information to discover hidden patterns, CRM applications help firms customize their offerings to suit the individual tastes of their customers.
 This customization enhances the perceived quality of products and services from a customer's viewpoint, and because the perceived quality is a determinant of customer satisfaction, it follows that CRM applications indirectly affect customer satisfaction.
 CRM applications also enable firms to provide timely, accurate processing of customer orders and requests and the ongoing management of customer accounts.
 For example, Piccoli and Applegate discuss how Wyndham uses IT tools to deliver a consistent service experience across its various properties to a customer.
 Both an improved ability to customize and reduced variability of the consumption experience enhance perceived quality, which in turn positively affects customer satisfaction.
-Furthermore, CRM applications also help firms manage customer relationships more effectively across the stages of relationship initiation, maintenance, and termination.
+CRM applications also help firms manage customer relationships more effectively across the stages of relationship initiation, maintenance, and termination.

 Customer benefits

-With Customer relationship management systems, customers are served better on the day-to-day process.
+With CRM systems, customers are served on the day-to-day process.
 With more reliable information, their demand for self-service from companies will decrease.
-If there is less need to interact with the company for different problems, customer satisfaction level increases.
-These central benefits of CRM will be connected hypothetically to the three kinds of equity that are relationship, value, and brand, and in the end to customer equity.
+If there is less need to interact with the company for different problems, then the customer satisfaction level is expected to increase.
+These central benefits of CRM will be connected hypothetically to the three kinds of equity, which are relationship, value, and brand, and in the end to customer equity.
 Eight benefits were recognized to provide value drivers.